 If you want to grow your readership and attract new visitors, keeping your blog active is a key element.

-The best thing is to is map out the articles you want to publish in a personalized calendar, to get the general overview of what your blog will look like and to help you get a clearer vision of what your schedule will be like, so you know exactly when you need to write and prepare new content.
+It’s best to map the articles you want to publish in your personalized calendar.
+You will then have a general overview of what your site will look like.
+This will help you get a clearer vision of what your schedule will look like.
+And when you need to write and prepare new content.

-If you dont’t know how to start, read this article: How to write a new blog post in WordPress.
+If you don’t know how to start, read this article: How to write a new post in WordPress.

-You can also run ads on your blog through Google AdSense, and get paid when visitors click on those ads.
+You can also run ads through Google AdSense, and get paid when visitors click on those ads.

-Just remember that the process of creating and establishing a blog that gets revenue and a solid monthly traffic of visitors takes a lot of time and it can be a bit frustrating since the payoff is delayed but being patient and persevering in creating content regularly and not giving up can go a long way in fulfilling your blogger dreams.
+Just remember that the process of creating, and establishing a blog that gets revenue, and solid monthly traffic of visitors takes a lot of time.
+And it can be a bit frustrating.
+But being patient and persevering in creating content regularly, and not giving up can go a long way in fulfilling yor dreams.